 Karma Difficulty Chart

-The Karma difficulty chart provides the current Karma difficulty (KARM diff) target as well as a historical data graph visualizing Karma mining difficulty chart values with KARM difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Karma difficulty chart plots the Karma difficulty target over time and the current Karma difficulty (KARM diff) target.
+Including a historical data graph visualizing KARM mining difficulty chart values with Karma difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Karma Difficulty Increase

-The Karma difficulty adjustment levels are calculated using the daily difficulty average data points in the Karma difficulty graph.
+The Karma difficulty data levels are calculated using the daily difficulty average data points in the Karma difficulty graph.

 Karma Difficulty History for the Last 120 Days